St. Patty’s festival draws crowd to Downtown Fort Lauderdale

 Hollywood getting free wi-fi for residents

 The City of Hollywood will host a Wire Cutting Ceremony on Wednesday, July 1, 2009 at 10:00 a.m. at the ArtsPark at Young Circle, located at Hollywood Boulevard and US-1.
-This ceremony will celebrate the benefits of the Wireless Hollywood: Efficiency Through Innovation technology project and the creation of [...]
+This ceremony will celebrate the benefits of the Wireless Hollywood: Efficiency Through Innovation technology project and the creation of a free outdoor Wi-Fi system for [...]

 Police looking for BK robbers; with video